-Team members are encouraged to vote in local state and federal elections by taking advantage of Square Roots paid time off policy for voting.
-Last week, the DEI team hosted a virtual non-partisan info session on voting rights, specific to the states in which we operate, to encourage civic participation.
+Team members have been encouraged to vote in local, state, and federal elections by taking advantage of Square Roots’ paid time off policy for voting.
+In October, the DEI team hosted a virtual non-partisan info session on voting rights, specific to the states in which we operate, to encourage civic participation.

 The list above is by no means exhaustive of the projects we’re working on now.
 We will continue to update it as projects move forward and begin to be implemented across the company.
 Keep an eye out here and on our social media for more information in the coming months.